-How does the Johnson & Johnson vaccine work?
-When is it available?
-What to know about the new shot.
+Why is the Johnson & Johnson vaccine only one shot?
+Here’s what to know.

 All in all, the Johnson & Johnson vaccine is less fussy.

 For starters, it’s a one-stop shot.
-No waiting weeks for another appointment, no logistical headaches from keeping track of who needs their second dose and who’s still waiting on their first.
+No waiting weeks for another appointment.
+No logistical headaches from keeping track of who needs their second dose and who’s still waiting on their first.

-The Johnson & Johnson vaccine does not use mRNA.
+The Johnson & Johnson vaccine does not use the mRNA technology that Pfizer and Moderna used.
 Rather, it’s what’s known as an adenovirus vector vaccine.

-It uses the more established approach of employing a harmless cold virus to deliver a gene that carries the blueprint for the spiky protein found on the surface of the coronavirus.
+Vector vaccines are the more established approach of employing a harmless cold virus to deliver a gene that carries the blueprint for the spiky protein found on the surface of the coronavirus.
 The virus enters cells, which then follow the genetic instructions to construct a replica of the coronavirus spike.
 The immune system uses these replicas to recognize — and respond to — the real thing.

-The coronavirus vaccine produced by the University of Oxford and AstraZenica is also based on adenoviruses, as is a Johnson & Johnson-made vaccine for Ebola, which was approved by the European Medicines Agency last year.
+The coronavirus vaccine produced by the University of Oxford and AstraZeneca is also based on adenoviruses, as is a Johnson & Johnson-made vaccine for Ebola, which was approved by the European Medicines Agency last year.

-The Johnson & Johnson vaccine “doesn’t give you covid, because it’s not the virus,” Fauci said in a recent PSA video.
+The Johnson & Johnson vaccine “doesn’t give you covid, because it’s not the virus,” Fauci said in a recent public service announcement.
 “It’s just one protein from the virus that induces your body to make a good response against the whole virus.”

 Finally, the shots can be stored for months at refrigerator temperature.

-How effective is the Johnson & Johnson vaccine?
+How effective is it?

 The bottom line: All three vaccines are “highly efficacious and quite safe,” said Philip J. Landrigan, an epidemiologist and the director of Boston College’s Program for Global Public Health and the Common Good.

-The Johnson & Johnson vaccine completely prevented hospitalization and death, including in South Africa against a more transmissible variant, and was 85 percent effective at protecting against severe cases of illness.
+The Johnson & Johnson vaccine was 100 percent effective at preventing hospitalization and death, including in South Africa against a more transmissible variant.
+It was 85 percent effective at protecting against severe cases of illness, and 72 percent effective at preventing moderate illness in the U.S. trials.

-It was 72 percent effective at preventing moderate illness in the U.S. trials, a number that falls short of the Pfizer and Moderna vaccines, which were about 95 percent effective after both doses.
-However, experts say head-to-head comparisons among the vaccines cannot be made, because the trials were conducted at different times during the pandemic and in different countries dealing with different variants and transmission rates.

 Scientists also note that the newest vaccine’s efficacy is far higher than the FDA’s 50 percent requirement.